p-lleonart/website-from-scratch/src/modules/database/README.md

 The migrations can help you to define the tables of your database.

-To use them, you'll need to create a directory (if not already created) `migrations`, with in it, an `index.ts` file.
+To use them, you'll need to create a directory (if not already created) `src/app/migrations`, with in it, an `index.ts` file.

 <pre>index.ts</pre>
 ```ts